 For information on all the trails listed above, see the day hiking information page on NPS.gov.

 The National Park Service strongly recommends against hiking down to the river and back in a single day, even if you’re a veteran hiker.
 Instead, plan to overnight at Phantom Ranch or one of several backcountry campgrounds within the canyon.

 Keep in mind that it usually takes twice as long to come back up the trail as it does to go down, and that temperatures at the bottom of the canyon can be up to 20 degrees higher than those at the top.
 Hundreds of hikers are rescued each year from the canyon due to dehydration, heat exhaustion, or injury.

 Grand Canyon West offers just two hiking trails, one easy and one moderate, and neither one goes into the canyon.

-One intriguing hike to consider is the 10-mile (each way) track to Havasu Falls, the famous turquoise cascade you’ve probably seen on your Instagram feed.
+One intriguing Grand Canyon hike to consider is the 10-mile (each way) track to Havasu Falls, the famous turquoise cascade you’ve probably seen on your Instagram feed.
 It’s located on Native American land between the South Rim and Grand Canyon West.
 Reservations are required (and limited).
 To learn more, see the NPS website.

 Mule Rides, Rafting Trips, and Helicopter Tours

 When planning a trip to the Grand Canyon, don’t forget about other activities besides hiking, like riding a mule into the canyon.
 (Why a mule?
 They’re more sure-footed than horses.)